-In 791, after the Avars had been provoked by the Venetians to league themselves with renegade forces from among the Bavarians, the Saxons, and the Lombards against Charlemagne, and after they had caused hostilities in the Bavarian region during the previous few years, Charlemagne finally went to Ratisbonne, as he said, "in order to take measures that would permit him to protect, with the help of God, his borders against the Avars."
+In 791, after the Avars had been provoked by the Venetians to league themselves with renegade forces from among the Bavarians, the Saxons, and the Lombards against Charlemagne, and after they had caused hostilities in the Bavarian region during the previous few years, Charlemagne finally went to Ratisbonne, "in order to take measures that would permit him to protect, with the help of God, his borders against the Avars."
 (Annales regni Francorum et remaniement, 782.
 Quoted by A. Kleinclausz, Charlemagne, Librairie Hachette, Paris, 1934, p.
 164.)

-The Avars were a nomadic and pagan Mongolean people that had invaded both shores of the Danube River in the Hungarian plains during the 6th century AD and who had penetrated as far west as Bavaria by the 8th century AD.
-The conquering of the Avars by Charlemagne was strategically important in order to have the Jewish Radhanite Merchants gain access to the Black Sea, and from there to the Khazar Kingdom and to the Abbasid Caliphate of Baghdad.
+The Avars were a nomadic and pagan Mongolean people now extinct that had invaded both shores of the Danube River in the Hungarian plains during the 6th century AD, and who had penetrated as far west as Bavaria by the 8th century AD.
+The conquering of the Avars by Charlemagne was strategically important in order to have his Jewish Radhanite Merchants gain access to the Black Sea, and from there to the Khazar Kingdom and to the Abbasid Caliphate of Haroun al-Raschid.

-So, as a matter of general policy at the beginning of the last decade of the eighth century and after having secured his Jewish and Islamic ecumenical experiment in Narbonne, the time had come for Charlemagne to begin expanding the same ecumenical outlook with other peoples, throughout the interior of the continent, and for the benefit of the peoples living there.
-This meant changing the political axis of the entire civilized world by causing a shift away from the imperial control of sea-lanes in favor of continental-routes controlled by local kingdoms and dukedoms.
+So, as a matter of general policy, at the beginning of the last decade of the eighth century, and after having secured his Jewish and Islamic ecumenical experiment in Narbonne, the time had come for Charlemagne to begin expanding the same ecumenical outlook with other peoples throughout the interior of the continent, and for the benefit of the peoples living there.
+This meant changing the political axis of the entire civilized world by causing a shift away from the Venetian control of sea-lanes in favor of continental-routes controlled by local kingdoms and dukedoms.
 Charlemagne had to create a broader ecumenical economic platform with the new peoples of the East.
-In doing that, Charlemagne was creating an interesting historical anomaly by the fact that his wars were not oriented toward killing those new populations, but rather paradoxically increasing their general relative population density.
-That was the purpose of his canal building in 793.
+In doing that, Charlemagne was creating an interesting historical anomaly by the fact that his wars were not oriented toward killing those new populations, but rather, paradoxically, increasing their general relative population density.

-The understanding of this anomaly is crucial in order to avoid any false underlying assumptions concerning Charlemagne's civilizing mission.
+The understanding of this anomaly is crucial if you wish to avoid any false underlying assumptions concerning Charlemagne's civilizing mission.
 The mission of Charlemagne was to advance civilization by bringing down the walls of paganism and establishing the rule of the three religions of the Book based on reason.
-His primary goal was to unify the nation of Gaul under that Christian ecumenical outlook by forcing the submission of pagan regions such as Aquitaine, Alemania, Bavaria, Thuringia, Saxony, Bohemia, the Abodrites, the Sorabes, and the Wilzes.
+His primary goal was to unify the nation of Francia under that Christian ecumenical outlook by forcing the submission of pagan regions such as in Aquitaine, Alemania, Bavaria, Thuringia, Saxony, Bohemia, the Abodrites, the Sorabes, and the Wilzes.
 Beyond that, Charlemagne had to also conquer the Avars and the southern Slavic peoples who populated the eastern Alpine region of Carinthia, Carniola, Istria, and Dalmatia, as well as Croatia and Serbia in the Balkan Peninsula.
 (See accompanying map.)

-Figure 1.
+Figure 3.
 "CHARLEMAGNE IN CENTRAL EUROPE.
-Bavaria with its slavic annex, Corinthie (check English spelling) and the state of the Avars represent the main conquests of Charlemagne in that part of Europe, but in the south, Carniola, Croatia-Liburnie and Serbia also represent a contested territory where the Francs and the Lombards from the Friul region were often in conflict with the local Iougo-Slaves who live there."
-(Source, Kleinclausz, Charlemagne, 1934.)
+Bavaria with its Slavic annex, Corinthie and the state of the Avars represent the main conquests of Charlemagne in that part of Europe, but in the south, Carniola, Croatia-Liburnie and Serbia also represent contested territory where the Francs and the Lombards from the Friul region were often in conflict with the local Yugo-Slaves who live there."
+(Source, Kleinclausz, Op.
+Cit., p.
+165.)